Morgan County: Connected Successes

 Increased Communication and Rehabilitation

 Access to the outside world is expanded and easier than ever with the new era of technology entering facilities, bringing the outside world inside, ultimately preparing residents for success upon re-entry.
-Resident Resources provides several tools for the nearly 650 residents in Morgan County to stay connected.
+Enterprise Corrections provides several tools for the nearly 650 residents in Morgan County to stay connected.
 Video visitations allow remote face-to-face interactions with family and friends.
 Moats credits virtual interaction in helping boost resident morale both during and after the pandemic and for providing peace of mind to loved ones on the outside, knowing family members inside the facility are being taken care of and not mistreated.

 With new technology that better serves residents and facilities, the possibilities for setting residents up for success and reducing recidivism rates are endless.
 The COVID-19 pandemic was a wakeup call for jails nationwide, and Moats encourages others to follow suit to meet modern expectations.